 Which Calla Blanche silhouette is most popular at White Rose Bridal?

-The A-line and fit-and-flare silhouettes from the L'Amour and main line collections are consistently the most tried-on at White Rose Bridal.
+The A-line and fit-and-flare silhouettes from the Main collection are consistently the most tried-on at White Rose Bridal.
 They offer the romantic quality Calla Blanche is known for without the restriction of a full mermaid or the volume of a ball gown, making them the most versatile starting point for most brides.

 Can I try multiple silhouettes in one appointment at White Rose Bridal?